liav25/liav25/README.md

 - 👋 Hi, I’m @liav25
 - 👀 I’m interested in the connection between data and our society
-- 🌱 I’m currently working as a Data Science
+- 🌱 I’m currently working as a Data Scienctist
 - 💞️ I’m looking to collaborate on Big Data and ML Projects
 - 📫 How to reach me Liav25@gmail.com